openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

 It can take several minutes for the file upload to complete and grades to be fully updated.

-You can find a history of files uploaded and summary of results in the table at the bottom of the screen.
+You can find a history of files uploaded and summary of results by clicking the **View Bulk Management History** link at the top of the page.